 Ben Chilwell become a Blue on August 26 2020 when the left-back signed a five-year contract.
 The England international joined us from Leicester City, the club where he began his professional career.

-He is a modern full-back in every sense of the phrase, combining athleticism and energy up and down the flank with excellent technique and ability to recover with pace in defensive transition.
+An England international who likes to attack from left-back, contributing with assists and the occasional goal, Chilwell is equally adept at the defensive side of the game.
+He is a modern full-back in every sense of the phrase, combining athleticism and energy up and down the flank with excellent technique and the ability to recover with pace in defensive transition.

 As the role of the full-back has evolved in recent years, Chilwell has emerged as a player who can contribute in every area of the field.
 His left-footedness provides balance to the team and his eagerness to attack is facilitated by being assured in possession and reliable with deliveries into the box or penetrative passes forward.

 After a delayed start due to injury, Chilwell’s first season with Chelsea began with a bang on a brilliant debut as he quickly adapted to life at Stamford Bridge to become one of our best performers during the first part of the campaign.

 He needed a second period of adaptation after our change of manager and system, but showed almost weekly improvement as he got to grips with the wing-back role and his importance to both Frank Lampard and Thomas Tuchel is demonstrated by the fact that only two outfield players started more Premier League games for Chelsea than Chilwell in 2020/21.